saanviv812/redrob_indiaruns_stardustteam/README.md

 ## AI Tool Usage

-Built with Claude's assistance (architecture discussion, exploratory data analysis against the real 100K pool, and code authoring/review), declared honestly in [`submission_metadata.yaml`](submission_metadata.yaml). **No candidate data was sent to any hosted LLM, and the ranking step makes zero network calls.**
+Built with Claude's assistance ( exploratory data analysis against the real 100K pool, and code authoring/review), declared honestly in [`submission_metadata.yaml`](submission_metadata.yaml). **No candidate data was sent to any hosted LLM, and the ranking step makes zero network calls.**